Learn the ins and out of negotiating with your wedding photographer – from a wedding photographer who’s seen it all!

 We can find clients who will pay full price

-Unfortunately it’s not feasible to give our time away for nothing, or constantly make exceptions to our set pricing.
-Our impetus at the end of the day is to sell to whomever will give us the highest bid for a very limited resource – our time.
-I’m exaggerating a little to make a point, here.
+Unfortunately, it’s not feasible to give our time away for nothing, or constantly make exceptions to our set pricing.
+Our impetus at the end of the day is to sell to whoever will give us the highest bid for a very limited resource – our time.

 Being an experienced and well-established wedding photographer as I am now, I can easily find enough clients to fill my schedule to the degree that I am comfortable.
 And if I don’t, I don’t sweat it.
 A well-earned day off is more valuable to me than working for lower rates.